SEA (NYSE:SE) COO Gang Ye Sells 10,000 Shares

-Sea Limited Sponsored ADR (NYSE:SE - Get Free Report) COO Gang Ye sold 10,000 shares of the company's stock in a transaction on Wednesday, May 20th.
-The stock was sold at an average price of $86.35, for a total value of $863,500.00.
-Following the sale, the chief operating officer owned 260,000 shares of the company's stock, valued at approximately $22,451,000.
-This represents a 3.70% decrease in their position.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Sea Limited Sponsored ADR (NYSE:SE - Get Free Report) COO Gang Ye sold 10,000 shares of the business's stock in a transaction that occurred on Friday, May 22nd.
+The shares were sold at an average price of $87.85, for a total value of $878,500.00.
+Following the transaction, the chief operating officer owned 240,000 shares of the company's stock, valued at $21,084,000.
+This trade represents a 4.00% decrease in their position.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.

 Gang Ye also recently made the following trade(s):